Company Core Values - Defined With 5 Inspiring Examples

 1. Salesforce

-Salesforce are one of the world’s leading tech companies, providing customer relationship management (CRM) software to businesses spanning the globe.
+Salesforce is one of the world’s leading tech companies, providing customer relationship management (CRM) software to businesses spanning the globe.
 But what sets them apart is that while they were building powerful software tools, they were also building an amazing workplace.

 The backbone of this workplace is five core values: